-7 Uses for Eucalyptus Oil
+7 Surprising Uses for Eucalyptus Oil

 Eucalyptus oil may not be voted as one of the earthiest, pretties, sweetest, or fruitiest essential oils, but it sure is versatile and beneficial.
 Extracted from the leaves of eucalyptus trees, it is believed that eucalyptus oil was one of the first medicines used by Australian Aboriginal tribes.
 Today, it is considered a staple in any essential oils collection of any size.
 Below are a few of the many uses and benefits of eucalyptus essential oil.

-Eucalyptus Oil Benefits
+Benefits of Eucalyptus Essential Oil

 If you have a cold, sore throat, cough, nasal congestion, asthma, sinusitis, or bronchitis, eucalyptus will become your best friend.
-Mix it with a carrier oil to rub on your chest.
-The vapors dilate blood vessels and calm the throat thereby allowing the lungs to receive more oxygen.
+Mix it with carrier oil to rub on your chest.
+The vapors dilate blood vessels and calm the throat, thereby allowing the lungs to receive more oxygen.
 Inhaling eucalyptus oil can also help you soothe and relieve congestion.
 You can apply a few drops to your hands or hold over your nose to breathe in while in the shower to promote clear breathing.

 The antiseptic qualities of this essential oil make it ideal to apply to burns, sores, cuts, abrasions, and insect bites and stings.
 It soothes the area and also protects the wound against infection.
 You can miss a few drops of eucalyptus oil together with a pure aloe vera gel to soothe and repair the wound instantly.
-Or you can also opt to use a carrier oil such as coconut oil to apply to the affected area.
+You can also opt to use a carrier oil such as coconut oil to apply to the affected area.

 Keep a blend of eucalyptus essential oil and your favorite carrier oil mixed in a container to apply to aching muscles.
 Make sure you use diluted eucalyptus oil when applying to your body to avoid skin irritations and allergies.
 It is also ideal for sore joints, sprained ligaments, arthritis, and nerve pain.